Catapush/catapush-docs/MultiplatformSDK/MIGRATION_FROM_IOS_SDK.md

 ## 4. Adopt `ICatapushEventDelegate`

-The legacy `CatapushDelegate` (connection state) and `MessagesDispatchDelegate` (incoming/outgoing messages) protocols are unified into a single `ICatapushEventDelegate` protocol that mirrors the one used on Android.
+The previous `CatapushDelegate` (connection state) and `MessagesDispatchDelegate` (incoming/outgoing messages) protocols are unified into a single `ICatapushEventDelegate` protocol that mirrors the one used on Android.
 The callback names follow the Android conventions (`onConnected`, `onMessageReceived`, …).

 ```swift
 import CatapushSdk